 - Ozone-depleting items or synthetic greenhouse gases

 One of the biggest obstacles in moving to Australia after you apply for a visa or green card, switch your accounts to Australian banks and companies and book your travel, is actually getting there.
 Flights from the U.S. to Australia are considered "long-haul" flights, meaning you will spend anywhere from 18 to 25 hours in the air.
 Thankfully, with Allied Van Lines, you don't have to worry about having all of your goods shipped from America to the Land Down Under.
 With vehicle transportation and full-service international shipping, you can focus on making Australia your new home without any added stress or concern.
-With an Allied agent, you can enjoy many excellent services, including cleanup and box and furniture inventory, that handle all aspects of your Australian relocation with ease.
+With an Allied agent in the US and Allied Pickfords in Australia, you can enjoy many excellent services, including cleanup and box and furniture inventory, that handle all aspects of your Australian relocation with ease.